-The attorneys at the Law Offices of Adam Green have decades of experience helping professionals, students, faculty and married couples find the answers they need to immigration questions.
+The attorneys at the Law Offices of Paul Herzog have decades of experience helping professionals, students, faculty and married couples find the answers they need to immigration questions.
 Here are some common questions our Los Angeles office receives from clients throughout the United States:

 I am a U.S. citizen and have just married a wonderful lady from Germany.
 She is a student at the local university.
 How can I sponsor my wife for a green card?

 Yes, it is certainly possible to sponsor your wife.
 However, you should be aware that the whole process can take approximately one year.
 At the end of the year, there is an interview with the two of you and the Citizenship and Immigration Services officer.
 You would have to establish at the interview, through presentation of documents, that the two of you reside together and will remain together.
 Documents such as a joint lease, bank accounts, driver’s license indicating the same address, cell phone and utility bills would be submitted.
 Perhaps your employer can confirm that it is aware of your marriage and her name.
 Also, either you, or your wife, or a close family member or friend must submit an Affidavit of Support and copy of his/her federal income taxes for the last three years.
 In other words, it is not enough just to present a marriage certificate.
 The immigration agent must be satisfied that the documents that you present convince the person that you two actually reside together.

 I am a U.S. citizen married to a foreign national, and we live together.
 How long does it take before s/he gets a work permit and green card?

 The processing times from the initial filing with CIS until the actual green card interview vary depending on where you live.
 While waiting for the interview CIS will issue you a work or travel permit.
 But, check with your attorney to make sure that it is safe for you to travel during the processing period.
 Please contact our office to determine the processing times in your city and the procedure to obtain your green card based upon marriage.